top of page

 Jean Hunt

-Jean earned a Master’s degree in Nursing at Northeastern University and her Masters in Public Health from the Boston University School of Public Health.
-Jean retired from Massachusetts General Hospital having worked as a Nurse Practitioner; previously she worked at Carney Hospital.
+Jean earned a Master’s Degree in Nursing at Northeastern University and a Master's in Public Health from the Boston University School of Public Health.
+Jean retired from MGH having worked as a Nurse Practitioner; previously she worked at Carney Hospital.

 For the past 10 years she has been a volunteer tour guide for Boston by Foot.
-She is a member of OLLI, the Osher Lifelong Learning Institute at UMass Boston where she provides walking tours of Columbia Point, Ashmont Hill and Clam Point.
+She is a member of OLLI (Osher Lifelong Learning Institute) at UMass Boston where she provides walking tours of Columbia Point, Ashmont Hill and Clam Point.

 Director